 I applaud the author's computational competence, but is the sentence, in the Results, on the amount of CPU time needed for the analysis really adds to the narrative?
 I think such details should be reported in the methods section.

-Response: We agree with the reviewer and will move the sentence from the main text to the Methods section.